-We provide our clients with top class divorce legal advice and representation that is on a par with the top London firms, without the London price tag.
-If you’re based in London or South East England, give our friendly divorce team a call to see how we can help you.
+If you’re based in London or the surrounding areas, give our friendly divorce team a call on 0345 128 6960 to see how we can help you.
 Our office is in central London and easily accessible in Piccadilly.
 The team are also able to arrange remote consultations and support you with minimal need to meet in person if that is preferable.

-Clients praise us for our being with them every step of the way through their divorce and provided emotional and practical support as well as practical and sensible legal advice.
-We will deal with your situation with discretion and sensitivity, providing the highest standards of professional representation.
-Using our extensive knowledge and skill, we can help you to get your life back on track.
+The team will deal with your situation with discretion and sensitivity, providing the highest standards of professional representation, to help you get your life back on track.

 Is it worth having a prenuptial agreement?

 The law regarding prenuptial agreements has developed over the last 10 years significantly.
 The Court are now, in light of developments in the case law, giving great weight to prenuptial agreements that satisfy the following criteria:-

 a) Being signed at least 28 days before the marriage.